OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 The second requirement, V8.12, deals with cases where obfuscation is meant to perform a specific function, such as hiding a cryptographic key, or concealing some portion of code that is considered sensitive.

 ```
 8.12: If the goal of obfuscation is to protect sensitive computations, an obfuscation scheme is used that is both appropriate for the particular task and robust against manual and automated de-obfuscation methods, considering currently published research.
 The effectiveness of the obfuscation scheme must be verified through manual testing.
-Note that hardware-based isolation features should prefered over obfuscation whenever possible."
+Note that hardware-based isolation features should preferred over obfuscation whenever possible."
 ```

 This is where more "advanced" (and often controversial) forms of obfuscation, such as white-box cryptography, come into play.
 This kind of obfuscation is meant to be truly robust against both human and automated analysis, and usually increases the size and complexity of the program.
 The methods aim to hide the semantics of a computation by computing the same function in a more complicated way, or encoding code and data in ways that are not easily comprehensible.